Dogs in Sefton

 - Failure to remove your dog’s fouling forthwith.

-- Prohibit dogs from entering marked or fenced sports pitches during specified times.
+- Prohibit dogs from entering marked sports pitches during specified times.

 - Dogs to be kept on a lead within defined picnic sites and family areas in parks.

-- Dogs to be kept on a lead within all public roads and footways.
+- Dogs to be kept on a lead within all designated carriageways (A and B classified Road) and footways.

 - Dogs to be kept on a lead within all cemeteries and crematoria.

 - Dogs to be placed on a lead when directed by an authorised officer to prevent a nuisance or behaviour by the dog likely to cause annoyance or disturbance to members of the public.